nopnop2002/esp-idf-rc-switch/README.md

 # Communicat with AtMega/STM32/ESP8266/ESP8285
 I used [this](https://github.com/sui77/rc-switch) library on Arduino environment.
+Sample code for Arduino environment is attached to the Arduino folder.

 ## From ESP32 to UNO
 ![RCSwitch_Send](https://user-images.githubusercontent.com/6020549/125153827-5d7e5500-e191-11eb-8db9-accd41302b1f.jpg)